BlockScience/koi-net-demo-v1/README.md

 ## Prerequisites

 - Python 3.12+
-- Docker and Docker Compose (for Docker mode)
+- Docker and Docker Compose v2+ (for Docker mode)
 - Git
+- Make (or see alternatives in the Implementation Details section)

 ## Setup Options